mefrem/mefrem.github.io/_pages/now.md

 This is my ["now"](https://nownownow.com/about) page, inspired by [Derek Sivers.](https://sivers.org/nowff)

+## October 2020

-Goodness gracious.
-So it's `October 2020`, and *a lot* has changed since July.
+*A lot* has changed since July.

-I got my first tech job (!!) as a natural language processing data scientist for the data and insights team of a midsized healthcare firm.
+I got my first tech job (!) as a natural language processing data scientist for the data and insights team of a midsized healthcare firm.
 A year ago I didn't know how to code.
 Lambda School worked: There's a direct line between my project work and what I was able to effectively signal and communicate to my now-employers.
 I'll never forget the feeling, after hundreds of applications and dozens of unrealized prospects, the point in the final interview when the hiring manager said, "Ok.
 Max.
 We put together a package we think you'll be very excited by."
 And I thought, Holy shit.
 It's happening!
 After dropping out of college in 2012, team leading in AmeriCorps, traveling the country for a few years doing disaster relief and community service, coming back to finish college by 2019...
 I had never made more than $25,000 a year in my life.
 No longer the case.

 Somehow even more significantly than that development: Today, Monday the 26th of October, marks four weeks of living in Austin, Texas, and the raw dynamism, opportunity, and space for possibility has exceeded my every expectation.
 Why did I move?
 There were pulls and pushes.
 I had been outgrowing my hometown for a while, though had school to finish and then about a year of gymnastics training and Lambda School (which I resolved to pursue in a bungalow in Pai, Thailand during the winter break before my last semester of college).